TharaniDJ/ballerina-library/8510_AI_Driven_Dependabot.md

 ## Motivation
 Maintaining an expanding set of OpenAPI-based connectors requires:

-- Continuous monitoring of API documentation changes.
+- Continuous monitoring of API spec changes.
 - Regeneration and validation of connectors.
 - Manual knowledge-intensive review.